LaurentTardif/bibliography/architecture/Dependencies/DependenciesManagement.md

 This fragility (not necessarily known to everyone) shows that it's preferable to have a good grasp of a project's dependencies.

+## Dependencies Management : Use only strictly necessary dependencies

+### Do not define transitive dependencies if not explicitly used
+If an application A uses a dependency B and B uses a dependency C, then dependency C is a transitive dependency for application A. The C dependency should not be defined in the pom of your project.
+Maven will get it for you.

+It is common to find unnecessary dependencies in maven projects.
+For example, if a batch uses the "spring-boot-starter-web" dependency, it's fair to ask: is the purpose of a batch to expose a REST API or to serve Web content?

+Generally speaking, unnecessary dependencies requires unecessary work and generate risks:

+* from a security point of view, they increase the attack surface.
+* they can cause version conflicts with truly useful dependencies.
+* from a resource point of view, they produce larger artifacts: more storage required, more memory needed, start-up time may be longer... etc.
+* from a maintenance cost point of view: all project dependencies need to be managed throughout the life of the project.

+### Avoid using multiple dependencies for the same functionality

+It is preferable to meet a specific project need with a single dependency.
+For example, avoid using two http clients (e.g. com.squareup.okhttp3:okhttp and org.apache.httpcomponents:httpclient) in the same project.

+However, this recommendation is not always applicable: you may "suffer" from "redundant" transitive dependencies due to the use of libraries that have independently covered their own technical needs.

+### Analyze existing (transitive) dependencies before adding a new one

+When a project needs a new technical service, such as an http client, and there are several libraries that can provide this service, it's a good idea to look in the transitive dependencies to see if such a library isn't already present.
+This will avoid functional redundancy in the project's dependencies.

+You should also check whether the jdk already provides the desired service.
+For example, there's no need to use the "joda-time" library, as the jdk has offered the date/time api (JSR 310) since Java 1.8.

 ### Declare dependencies actually used

 When the code of a maven project explicitly uses elements of a dependency (e.g. org.apache.commons.lang3.StringUtils#isNotBlank), then this dependency must be explicitly declared in the maven project's pom.xml file, rather than using this dependency transitively.
 This allows you to: